lidofinance/lido-improvement-proposals/LIPS/lip-28.md

 ## Simple Summary

-Introduce extended accounting principles for the Lido on Ethereum protocol, enabling the protocol to manage stETH issuance and redemption backed by ether (ETH) that is outside of the Lido Core staking pool.
+Introduce extended accounting principles for the Lido on Ethereum protocol, enabling the protocol to manage stETH minting backed by ether (ETH) that is outside of the Lido Core staking pool.

 These rules allow for the controlled minting and burning of stETH shares, ensuring that external ether sources become part of the total ether backing stETH, while preserving key invariants, accounting integrity, and protocol solvency.

 ## Abstract

-The Lido on Ethereum protocol currently tracks pooled ether under its direct management — such as buffered ether, validators’ balances on the Consensus Layer (CL), and transient validator states — forming the protocol's ["total pooled ether"](https://docs.lido.fi/contracts/lido#gettotalpooledether).
+The Lido on Ethereum protocol currently tracks pooled ether under its direct management — buffered ether, validators’ balances on the Consensus Layer (CL), and transient validator states — forming the protocol's ["total pooled ether"](https://docs.lido.fi/contracts/lido#gettotalpooledether).

-This proposal extends the accounting model to include an additional ether supply external to the protocol’s direct purview (outside of the Lido Core pool).
+This proposal extends the accounting model to include an additional ether supply external to the protocol’s direct purview (aside of the Lido Core staking pool).

 ### Mint external shares

-A newly introduced "external accounting contract" (trusted by the [`Lido/stETH`](https://docs.lido.fi/contracts/lido) protocol contract) is allowed to mint stETH shares to a specified recipient.
-The amount of external stETH shares minted is fully backed by an equivalent external ether amount (abstracted as an external balance).
+A newly introduced "external ether accounting contract" (trusted by the [`Lido/stETH`](https://docs.lido.fi/contracts/lido) protocol contract) is allowed to mint stETH shares to a specified recipient.

-This increases the protocol’s stored `externalShares` value while increasing the total ether backing stETH by locking the corresponding external ether amount.

-If we denote:
+The amount of external stETH shares minted MUST be fully backed via an equivalent external ether amount locked by the external ether accounting contract.

+NB: The mint operation MUST NOT incur the stETH token rebase.

+Upon external shares minting the `Lido` contract increases the stored `externalShares`, i.e., denoting:

 - $\Delta ETH_{\text{ext}}$ as the external ether amount to be used for minting stETH,
-- $\Delta S_{\text{ext}}$ as the number of external shares to be minted and backed by $\Delta ETH_{\text{ext}}$  ether,
+- $\Delta S_{\text{ext}}$ as the number of external shares to be minted and backed by $\Delta ETH_{\text{ext}}$,
 - $\text{shareRate} = \frac{\text{totalPooledEther}}{\text{totalShares}}$ as the current stETH in-protocol share rate maintaining `1 stETH = 1 ETH` submit and redemption target balance,

-then the relationship between incremental external shares and ether amounts is given by:
+one can conclude the relationship between incremental external shares and ether amounts is given by:

 ```math
 \Delta ETH_{\text{ext}} = \Delta S_{\text{ext}} \times \text{shareRate}.